snphillips/art-thief/README.md

 # Art Thief

+NOTE: THIS REPO CONTAINS THE BACK END SERVER(BACK-END).
+THE CLIENT(FRONT-END) REPO CAN BE FOUND HERE: https://github.com/snphillips/art-thief-client

-View Art Thief here: https://art-thief.surge.sh/
+View Art Thief deployed here: https://art-thief.surge.sh/

 ## Project Description
 _"Good artists copy; great artists steal."_

-I don't know about that, but I do know a good way to dislodge a creative block is to inspired by the work of the great artists, designers and creators that have come before us.
+I don't know about that, but I do know that a good way to dislodge a creative block is to inspired by the work of the great artists, designers and creators that have come before us.

 _Art Thief_ allows users to view random images from the Cooper Hewitt Museum's collection, based on selected keywords such as angular, art deco, modernism etc.